usarscotus/legal-directory/frcp/rule_87.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) the statement of right or interest must describe the interest in the property that supports the person's demand for its restitution or right to defend the action;

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) an agent, bailee, or attorney must state the authority to file a statement of right or interest on behalf of another; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) an agent, bailee, or attorney must state the authority to file a statement of right or interest on behalf of another; and

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) a person who asserts a right of possession or any ownership interest must serve an answer within 21 days after filing the statement of interest or right.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) a person who asserts a right of possession or any ownership interest must serve an answer within 21 days after filing the statement of interest or right.

 (b) Interrogatories .
 Interrogatories may be served with the complaint in an in rem action without leave of court.
 Answers to the interrogatories must be served with the answer to the complaint.